calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 A few minuit's later Large Tail came to Brown ear.
 Yes Lord Brown Ear what do you need.

-Oh nothing i just wanted to say that at eight in the morning your going to go back Brown Ear said.
+Oh nothing i just wanted to say that at eight in the morning your going to go back, Brown Ear said.

 Go where?
 Large Tail said confused.

 Back to the forest of course!

-What!
+What!"
 Large Tail said mad, But i brought you prisoners!

 Exactly! which is why you i reduced your punishment to 6 days not 7!
 Brown ear said haply.

-No im not doing that!
-Large Tail said furious
+No im not doing that!, Large Tail said furious

 Brown Ear's smile went to a frown, ok if you don't want to go in the forest go in the death cage!

-Sorry my Lord i should have never done that Large Tail said still a little mad but holding it in.
+Sorry my Lord i should have never done that, Large Tail said still a little mad but holding it in.

-Good now get some sleep Brown Ear said calming down.
+Good now get some sleep Brown Ear, said calming down.

 After that Large Tail went to the two cats in the death cage.
-Wake up he said
+Wake up, he said

 Why?
 Biscuit said a little mad he was woken up.